for treatment of Rheumatoid Arthritis, Granulomatosis with Polyangiitis, Microscopic Polyangiitis

 The dose of RIXIMYO for GPA and MPA patients is 375 mg per square metre of body surface area once a week for 4 weeks.
 RIXIMYO should be used together with glucocorticoids when treating GPA or MPA.

 If you are given too much (overdose)

-n to you under the supervisi
+As RIXIMYO is given to you under the supervisi

 on of your doctor, it is very unlikely that you will receive too much.
 However, if you experience any side effects after being given RIXIMYO, tell your doctor immediately.

 While you are receiving RIXIMYO